20 Death Valley Travel Tips to Know Before You Go

 Death Valley Tip: When you stop by the Furnace Creek Visitor Center you can pick up a guidebook that comes with these numbers along with additional Death Valley travel tips and information!

 5. Visit Death Valley in the Winter

 Death Valley is open all year, but the best time to visit Death Valley National Park is in the winter!
 This is because the temperatures are milder, making the park much more enjoyable.
 During the summer months, the park’s heat is almost unbearable!
-In fact, the rangers and National Park Service urge you to not do any hiking in the summer due to the heat.
+In fact, the rangers and National Park Service urge you not to do any hiking in the summer due to the heat.

 The most popular times to visit Death Valley are from November to mid-April.
 During these months you will be greeted with temperatures of 90 degrees high to 39 degrees low.

 Even during our visit in February, the temperatures were close to 80 degrees, and the air was extremely dry!
 However, at night a light jacket was welcome because temperatures do drop as the sun goes down.
-See my full Death Valley Packing List Here!

 Additionally, Death Valley is surrounded by mountains where it snows.
 For example, if you plan to visit Telescope Peak, you have a good chance of seeing snow with an elevation of 11,049 ft!